fboehm/jse-2019/Rmd/jse-2019-ms.md

 Social media data, including tweets from Twitter and posts from Facebook, are available through website application product interfaces (APIs).
-Twitter shares, via a streaming API, a sample of approximately one percent of all tweets during an API query time period.
-Researchers have studied tweets for a variety of purposes, including inference of relationships and social networks among users (Lin et al. 2011);
-determination of authorship of specific tweets when multiple persons use a single account (Robinson, n.d.); and study of rhetoric in recruiting political supporters (Pelled et al. 2018,@wells2016trump).
+Twitter shares, via a streaming API, a sample of approximately one percent of all tweets during an API query time period (“Sampled Stream,” n.d.).
+Researchers have studied tweets for a variety of purposes, including inference of relationships and social networks among users (Lin et al. 2011); determination of authorship of specific tweets when multiple persons share a single account (Robinson, n.d.); and study of rhetoric in recruiting political supporters (Pelled et al.
+2018,@wells2016trump).
+Recognizing the potential utility of tweets for data science research, we created a collection of tweets over time by repeated querying of the Twitter streaming API.

+Nolan and Temple Lang (2010) fervently argue for students to work with real data.
+Working with real data allows them to develop skill not only in statistical analysis, but also in data transfer from online sources, in data storage, and in using data from multiple file formats.
+In the case of Twitter data, tweets are stored in Javascript Object Notation (JSON) (“Consuming Streaming Data,” n.d., @json).

+A key component of our mentoring framework is the emphasis on using real data to answer real scientific questions.
+We believe that this process develops the problem-solving skills that students will need in their future careers in data science.

+We encouraged the student to articulate a scientific research question, translate that question into quantitative and statistical terms, determine which data could be used to address the question, acquire the data, analyze data, visualize results, and communicate what they learned.

+**Need to explain above paragraph with our two student examples.
+What types of questions did they articulate?
+How did they translate to quant terms?
+How did they determine data availability? etc.**

 ## Methods